 e.
 That is one and the same as if her head was shaved: If a woman refuses to demonstrate being under authority, she may as well be shaved of her hair (let her also be shorn).
 In some ancient cultures, the shaving of a woman’s head was the punishment given to an adulteress.

 i.
 Having a woman’s head shorn or shaved meant different things in different cultures.
 In Jewish law, it was the mark of adultery (Numbers 5:11-31).
 In the Greek world, it could be the mark of a prostitute or lesbian.

 f.
-Among the Corinthian Christians, there were probably certain “spiritual” women who declared that since Jesus, they did not need to demonstrate with a hairstyle or head covering that they were under anyone’s authority.
+If it is shameful for a woman to be shorn or shaved, let her be covered: Among the Corinthian Christians, there were probably certain “spiritual” women who declared that since Jesus, they did not need to demonstrate with a hairstyle or head covering that they were under anyone’s authority.
 In essence, Paul says to these women, “If you are going to forsake your head covering, go all the way and shave your head, and identify yourself with the women of the world, in all their shame.”